 For registration questions call Renee from Signature Events at 701-226-1640.

-A limited number of rooms have been reserved at the Sleep Inn & Suites.
+A limited number of rooms were reserved at the Sleep Inn & Suites.
 Call (701) 751-4860 and mention that you are with the North Dakota Council on the Arts to reserve a room at the state rate of $81.90.
 Rooms are available at this rate on a first come, first-serve basis.

 Please contact the North Dakota Council on the Arts with any questions about the Ceremony or the conference at (701) 328-7592; or email firstname.lastname@example.org.
 For more information on the Statewide Arts Conference visit www.nd.gov/arts/programs/statewide-arts-conference.